Working Draft — agentrc 0.1.0-draft.6 is an evolving specification draft, not a finished standard. Expect breaking changes. Changelog →

 agentrc is deliberately a thin governance layer over proven, open standards rather than a reinvention of them:

-Concern agentrc uses Namespace / form
+Concern agentrc uses v0.1 form

-Skills Agent Skills β€” the open SKILL.md format SKILL <name>
+Skills Agent Skills — the open SKILL.md format Skill bundles under /mnt/skills/.

 agentrc declares and governs these; it does not replace any of them.